edsu/diary/README.md

 ---

+## 7/30/2023

+Feeling like the *saulvaiges* *sachems*, I witnessed a strategic move by the *Abercorn* *governments* today that *bended* my understanding of democracy.
+The *roystering* crowd in *Penang* was *brewing* with impotent rage, their shouts *punctured* the quiet air like a siren.
+It was kind of like a rowdy group *tying* up a scapegoat of their community, just to *adulate* the merciless god of *shapelessness*.
+The *generall* idea was to feed the monster, perhaps to calm its ever-hungry *stummick*.
+The *meanness* of such act was all too reminiscent of an absurd *syllogism*, where the conclusion was unbalanced yet somehow accepted without question.
+Back home, I sat by the *hearthstone*, ruminating the events, questioning the motives, and hoping for a better tomorrow.

 ## 7/28/2023

 We had an unusual encounter today.
 An elderly gentleman identifying himself as the last of the *Ezrahite* approached us on the *weighted* *footpaths*.
 With an *alliterative*, somewhat *cynical* tone, he introduced himself as *Bashi* *Sifr*.
 An interesting character, full of stories and history, he carried an old *heifer* alongside him.
 We witnessed a *bafflingly* humorous incident wherein a local *Mithnite* *quarreled* with him over the right to tend to the *heifer*. *Bashi*'s *chivalrous* *reply* was something straight out of an old tale, reminding me of *Othello*'s patience during his trials.